ororker/cmis-e360/cmis-design.md

 - Add UI page to allow administrators to retry one or more messages to be retried
 - Add UI page to allow administrators to pause the sending of messages to E360

+## Definitions

+Lesson
+: An event where a specified lecturer presents part of a course in a particular room at certain date and time.

+E360
+: The GU Echo360 server that captures and makes available video and audio recordings.

+SpaceTT2
+: A new component that may be implemented by GU IT department to automate the integration between CMIS and Echo360.

+## TODO
+1. verify that where a timetable entry with entryslot <> 1 that it will not have an impact on integration
+2. could we update every minute in the expectation that few clashes will occur and repair clashes over-night with batch?
+3. when will E360 report a clash?